HaoWang-SSCA/website/design/Meeting-Video-Embed/walkthrough.md

 4. The video should expand and play within the card.
 5. Click "关闭" (Close) to hide the video player.

-## CSP Update
+## CSP and Header Update
-I updated the Content Security Policy (CSP) in `staticwebapp.config.json` to explicitly allow iframes from YouTube, which was previously blocking the embedded content.
+I updated the security settings in `staticwebapp.config.json` to resolve playback blocks:
+- Set `X-Frame-Options` to `SAMEORIGIN`.
+- Expanded `Content-Security-Policy` `frame-src` to allow all YouTube subdomains.
+- Added `https://*.ytimg.com` to `img-src` to allow YouTube thumbnails.

 - [staticwebapp.config.json](file:///c:/Projects/HaoWang-SSCA/website/src/SSCA.website.UI/wwwroot/staticwebapp.config.json)